 While alcoholic drinks such as red wine are often touted for their health benefits, there is much more at play to be healthy than simply drinking wine.
 Creating this positive relationship or association between alcohol and health can lead to many destructive behaviors that can not only cause negative health effects but also begin to set the groundwork for a developing dependency if these associations and practices go unaddressed.
 Any potential health benefits from drinking alcohol like red wine are typically better achieved by maintaining a healthy lifestyle of exercise and dieting, and alcohol should not be seen as a replacement for someone’s exercise or any other healthy outlets.

 Moderating alcohol and drugs can be difficult and a dangerous relationship can open the gates to developing a substance dependency or addiction.
 If you or a loved one are struggling with an addiction to drugs or alcohol, Alta Centers are available to help you take the first step towards a sober future today.
 Providing a comfortable, luxurious place to begin the detox process, aided by trained medical staff and therapeutic and emotional support, Alta Centers can help you take the first, powerful step forward in your own personal recovery journey.
-With programs able to be catered to your own needs and goals, Alta Centers can help you create your own plan for success, all while championing a sense of inclusion and fun that comes with the spirit of Los Angeles.
-For more information on how Alta Centers can help you, or to speak to a trained professional about your unique situation, call us today at (888) 202-2583.
+With programs able to be catered to your own needs and goals, Alta Centers can help you create your own plan for success, all while championing a sense of inclusion and fun that comes with the spirit of Los Angeles, California.
+For more information on how Alta Centers Alcohol Rehab can help you, or to speak to a trained professional about your unique situation, call us today at (888) 202-2583.